 - Day trip to Transylvania: Peles Castle, Bran Castle and Brasov

-There are many interesting things to do in Bucharest Romania, but they are spread throughout different parts of the city.
+There are many interesting things to see in Bucharest but they are spread throughout different parts of the city.

 Below are the three Bucharest itineraries for one, two and three days in the capital city.